EarthByte/pyBacktrack/docs/pybacktrack_paleo_bathymetry.rst

 Paleobathymetry gridding uses the :ref:`builtin rift start/end age grids <pybacktrack_builtin_rift_gridding_procedure>` along with the existing subsidence models (continental rifting and oceanic) and the sediment decompaction functionality in pyBacktrack to generate paleo bathymetry grids (typically in 1 Myr intervals).

-The ``paleo_bathymetry`` module has similar options to the ``backtrack`` module such as options for present-day age/topography/crustal-thickness/sediment-thickness grids, dynamic-topography/sea-level models, etc.
+The ``paleo_bathymetry`` module has similar options to the ``backtrack`` module.
+Such as options for the present day grids containing age, bathymetry, crustal thickness and sediment thickness.
+And options for the dynamic topography and sea level models.
+And the defaults for those options are the same as the ``backtrack`` module (except for the default *lithology* - see below).
+For example, the ``paleo_bathymetry`` module defaults to the same :ref:`present-day ETOPO1 bathymetry grid <pybacktrack_present_day_tectonic_subsidence>`.

-Except that, instead of a single point location for a well site, a uniform grid of points containing sediment (inside valid regions of the total sediment thickness grid) are backtracked to obtain gridded paleo water depths through time.
+However the ``paleo_bathymetry`` module differs from the ``backtrack`` module in that, instead of a single point location for a drill site, a uniform grid of points containing sediment
+(inside valid regions of the total sediment thickness grid) are backtracked to obtain gridded paleo water depths through time.

 .. note:: Sediment grid points near trenches are excluded by default to avoid deep bathymetry areas near trenches appearing in the reconstructed grids.
           Each trench has an exclusion distance on the subducting plate side (typically 60 kms) and an exlusion distance on the overriding plate side (typically 0 kms).